 'Pupils really enjoy the very wide range of activities and clubs available to them, especially the different sports activities and are rightly proud of their sporting successes.
 When asked what they would like to change, most found it difficult to think of any significant improvements.'
 (Ofsted 2014)

-The 'Clavering Curriculum for PE' covers dance, outdoor adventurous activities (OAA) and the use of thirteen different sports as contexts for learning; when added to our extra-curricular opportunities, our pupils have the opportunity to participate in twenty-one different sports (plus dance and OAA).
+The 'Clavering Curriculum for PE' covers dance, outdoor adventurous activities (OAA) and the use of at least fifteen different sports as contexts for learning; when added to our extra-curricular opportunities, our pupils have the opportunity to participate in over twenty different sports (plus dance and OAA).

-Within school, our pupils have the chance to compete in intra-school tournaments in seventeen different sports across the school and in terms of inter-school sport, our pupils have the chance to compete in at least sixteen different sports formats against other schools.
+Within school, our pupils have the chance to compete in intra-school tournaments in over fifteen different sports formats across the school and in terms of inter-school sport, our pupils have the chance to compete in at least fifteen different sports formats against other schools.